-Top seven questions relating to Chelsea Building Society transfer of equity
+Questions and answers: Chelsea Building Society transfer of equity

-Please give the details of anyone to be added to the property title?
+Please give the name(s) and addresse(s) of anyone to be added to the title deeds?

 Tax and Legal

-Transfer of Equity Conveyancing for Leasehold properties
+Transfer of Equity Conveyancing for Leasehold premises

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects